 The Emory Project is officially completed and I can’t wait to show you the two rooms we renovated.
 The first space we’ll look at is the kitchen.
-For many people the pre-renovated kitchen looks perfect, but to my clients it looked dark, dingy, and dated.
+For many people pre-renovated kitchens look perfect, but to my clients it looked dark, dingy, and dated.
 For this kitchen remodeling project, they wanted something lighter and brighter and to go from the early 2000’s to 2017.
 That’s exactly what we did and now it’s a kitchen that they love to be in with their family and friends.
 To get the details on some the products we used, check the Granite Transformations info.

 If you follow me on Instagram then you may have seen some before and progress photos.
 If not, here’s what we started with: